graphite-project/graphite-web/docs/carbon-daemons.rst

   protocols (newline delimited, pickle) and transports (TCP/UDP) to listen on.

 :doc:`storage-schemas.conf </config-carbon>`
-  Defines a retention policy for incoming merics based on regex patterns.
-This policy is passed to `whipser` when the ``.wsp`` file is pre-allocated, and dictates how long data is stored for.
+  Defines a retention policy for incoming metrics based on regex patterns.
+This policy is passed to `whisper` when the ``.wsp`` file is pre-allocated, and dictates how long data is stored for.

 As the number of incoming metrics increases, one ``carbon-cache.py`` instance may not be